• Reedsport is a gateway to Oregon Dunes and Umpqua River adventures

-A friendly small town on the central Oregon Coast, Reedsport sits right where the mighty Umpqua River meets Highway 101, about 4 miles north of Winchester Bay.
-The population is just under 5,000, but don’t let that fool you.
+A friendly small town on the Oregon Coast, Reedsport sits right where the mighty Umpqua River meets Highway 101, about 4 miles north of Winchester Bay.
+The town's population is just under 5,000, but don’t let that fool you.
 This is a place surrounded by natural wonders, unique history, and outdoor fun.

 Reedsport is perfectly placed for exploring the Oregon Dunes National Recreation Area, river fishing, and wild coastal beaches.
 If you’re planning a trip to the dunes, heading out on a fishing adventure, or just looking for a quiet town with a big heart, Reedsport is a great base.

-Reedsport is an ideal starting point for Oregon Coast road trips, wildlife watching, and family getaways.
+Besides, Reedsport is an ideal starting point for Oregon Coast road trips, wildlife watching, and family getaways.

 A Brief History of Reedsport